amrohammad2003/-C_Sharp-Restaurant-Project-./README.md

 ## 🗄️ Database Migration
-this project focus in OOP Learining while training in ultimit company.
-This project uses **Entity Framework Core Migrations** to keep the database schema in sync with the C# domain models.
+this project focus in OOP Learining while training in ultimit company. in addition , This project uses **Entity Framework Core Migrations** to keep the database schema in sync with the C# domain models.
 Whenever the data model changes (e.g., adding a new entity for logging), a new migration can be created and applied to update the database.

 ### Common Commands